prebid/prebid.github.io/dev-docs/bidders/lemmadigital.md

 ### Prebid Server Test Request

 The following test request can be used to verify that Prebid Server is working properly with the lemmadigital adapter.
-This example includes an `imp` object with a Lemma test publisher id, and ad id.
+This example includes an `imp` object with a Lemma test publisher id, ad id, and host.

 ```json
 {